uci-iasl/website/README.md

 #### Personal Pages

-To populate personal pages and the joint bibliography, we need to receive the following content from you.
+The content of a personal page is populated from the following files.

 1. A Markdown file `content/people/‹id›.md` formatted after the [`example/people.md`][personal-template] template, containing a solid